lohithabhethalam/OlympicHistory-Mapreduce/README.md

 one question per developer. list one question for each responsible party (make sure you can answer the question using MapReduce)
 - For each year, I'll calculate the count of male people who participated in Olympic games.
 (Lohitha Bhethalam)
 - For each country, Find the total number of participants.
 (Poojitha Singam)
+- For each year, Find the average age of players participated in Olympic games.
+(Divyaharshini Bheemireddy)

 ## Big data solutions
 one solution per developer.